Resource-aware Cyber Deception for Microservice-based Applications: Problem formulation

 \section{Problem formulation}

-Given the assumptions about the defender unawareness of the attacker entry point and targets, an effective decoy allocation maximizes the number of generated DAPs between any vertex pair in AG according to the resource availability.
+Assuming that the defender is unaware of the attacker entry point and targets, an effective decoy allocation maximizes the number of generated DAPs between any vertex pair in AG according to the resource availability.
 We illustrate this intuition by analyzing the impact of the decoy allocation on the AG topology in Fig. \ref{fig:DAP_generation}.
 The latter depicts an example of DAP generation in a simple scenario but it can be easily extended for an arbitrary number of decoys and APs.
 Each decoy placement modifies the AG structure by adding a new “deceptive" vertex having the same features as the one corresponding to the replicated microservice.
 As a consequence, a decoy generates a number of DAPs equals to the number of APs traversing the cloned microservice (Fig. \ref{fig:DAP_d1}).
 Note that those APs may also include DAPs that are introduced by other allocated decoys as highlighted in Fig. \ref{fig:DAP_d2}, where decoy $d_{m}^{(1)}$ now generates an additional DAP due to the allocation of $d_{m'}^{(1)}$ on the same AP (the same argument applies for the additional DAP traversing $d_{m'}^{(1)}$ due to $d_{m}^{(1)}$).

 Following these observations, the allocation of decoys on microservices sharing multiple APs can produce a high number of DAPs and thus increases the decoys likelihood to misdirect and intercept possible attacks.
-In other words, using an analogy, decoys can be considered as “magnets" attracting APs towards their location, hence an effective decoy placement is the one maximizing the total number of intercepted APs so to maximize the number of generated DAPs.
+In other words, using an analogy, decoys can be considered as ``magnets'' that attract APs to their location, hence an effective decoy placement is the one that maximizes the total number of intercepted APs to maximize the number of generated DAPs.